dart-lang/site-www/src/_guides/language/language-tour.md

 You can use static methods as compile-time constants.
-For example, you can pass a static method as a parameter to a constant constructor.
+For example, you can pass a static method as a parameter to a constant constructor. static method can be invoked without the need for creating an instance of a class. static method can access static data member and can change the value of it.

 ## Generics